 Signing up for Exchangel is pretty easy but requires you to click on a different link emailed to you each time you sign back in, which could be a pain.

 Jones told NextShark that the idea came about when a friend made a comment that “Angel investing is just fantasy football for millionaires.”
 That, combined with going to demo day and wanting to attract people to his Angel List syndicates (a service that allows investors to co-invest with other notable investors) gave him the idea for Exchangel.
+If you aspire to be an investor for such platforms, you must first take a look at resources like the Motley Fool review.

 The site has been picking up a lot of attention since launching today and is now on the front page of Hacker News.
 Jones says he’s getting about 200 people signing up per hour.